 - When opening the pot or doing a quick-release, position yourself so that you don't get scalded by any steam that comes out

 7. Converting your own recipe

 As fun as it is to find new recipes to try, you may want to use your instant pot to cook your own tried-and-true favorite recipes that you used to make before you had this new appliance.

-Here are some tips for figuring out how to convert your recipe to be insta-pot-friendly:
+Here are some tips for figuring out how to convert your recipe to be instant pot-friendly:

-- Know the insta-pot’s limitations - Pressure cooking relies on moisture so any recipe that requires dry heat methods like roasting, frying, or baking might not do so well in an instant pot.
+- Know the instant pot’s limitations - Pressure cooking relies on moisture so any recipe that requires dry heat methods like roasting, frying, or baking might not do so well in an instant pot.

 - Start by looking for instant pot versions of your recipe - Someone has probably already tried making a variation of your dish so refer to a similar recipe to get cook times and settings, then incorporate your choice of seasonings and ingredients.

 - Use a cook time chart if you can’t find a similar recipe - If you don’t find a recipe that is similar enough, you can easily find cook time charts online to help you do the conversion.

-- Don’t overfill - Adjust your portion sizes to account for the max capacity of the insta-pot.
+- Don’t overfill - Adjust your portion sizes to account for the max capacity of the instant pot.

 - Save sauces & dairy ingredients for the end - Use the Saute button on low heat at the end if your dish calls for a roux or other sauce-thickening.
 Dairy ingredients also have to go in at the end because they might scorch or foam.

 8. Make use of the pre- and post-cooking residual heat

 Although technically your instant pot starts cooking when the pressure is built up, that doesn’t mean you can't put the heat to good use as it is building up or dissipating.

 If you have a recipe that calls for sauteing the vegetables or browning any ingredients first, just do it right in the instant pot using the Saute button on Normal heat level.